 - Dietary intake data and weight status data were collected at the same time for each time-point.

-- Body weight status: Body weight and height were measured by study coordinators and body mass index was calculated as body weight (kg) divided by height (m) squared.
-Sex- and age-independent BMI standard deviation scores (BMI-SDS) were calculated using the German national reference data. overweight was defined as BMI values between the 90th and the 97th percentiles, and obese was defined as BMI values above the 97th percentile of German national reference data
+- Body weight status: Body weight and height were measured by study coordinators and BMI was calculated as body weight (kg) divided by height (m) squared.
+Sex- and age-independent BMI standard deviation scores (BMI-SDS) were calculated using the German national reference data.
+Overweight was defined as BMI values between the 90th and the 97th percentiles, and obesity was defined as BMI values above the 97th percentile of German national reference data

 - Body Fat Percentage (Percentage BF): Triceps and subscapular skinfolds were measures on the right side of the body using a skinfold caliper.
 The sum of both skinfolds was used for the estimation of body fat percentage (Percentage BF) according to the equations of Slaughter et al, 1988.

-- Beverage consumption (gram per day) and energy intake was calculated using three-day weighed food records
+- Beverage consumption (grams per day) and energy intake was calculated using three-day weighed food records

 - Energy and nutrient intakes were calculated using the nutrient database LEFTAB.